WangDavey/COAE/README.md

-# CROAE
+# COAE
 Clustering with Orthogonal AutoEncoder

-Tensorflow-based implementation of CROAE
+Tensorflow-based implementation of COAE